I am a PhD student at UT Austin, where I have been working with my advisor Prof. Kristen Grauman since Spring '13.

 I joined UT in Fall 2011 on an MCD Fellowship.
-Before this, I obtained my Bachelor's degree at the Indian Institute of Technology, Madras (IITM) in June '11, where I majored in Electrical Engineering and minored in Literature.
+Before this, I obtained my bachelor's degree at Indian Institute of Technology, Madras (IITM), where I majored in electrical engineering and minored in literature.

 - Computer vision, specifically visual recognition

-- Dinesh Jayaraman and Kristen Grauman, Zero-shot Recognition with Unreliable Attributes, NIPS 2014, Montreal, December 2014 [main pdf] [supp pdf] [arXiv]
+- Dinesh Jayaraman and Kristen Grauman, Zero-shot recognition with unreliable attributes, NIPS 2014, Montreal, Canada, December 2014 [Project Page] [main pdf] [supp pdf] [arXiv] (also appeared at Language and Vision Workshop, CVPR'15)

-- Dinesh Jayaraman, Fei Sha and Kristen Grauman, Decorrelating Semantic Visual Attributes by Resisting the Urge to Share, oral at CVPR 2014, Columbus, June 2014 [Project Page] [main pdf] [supp pdf] [CVPR'14 oral slides] [CVPR'14 poster]
+- Dinesh Jayaraman, Fei Sha and Kristen Grauman, Decorrelating semantic visual attributes by resisting the urge to share, (oral presentation at) CVPR 2014, Columbus OH, June 2014 [Project Page] [main pdf] [supp pdf] [CVPR'14 oral slides] [CVPR'14 poster] [oral video] (also appeared at Parts and Attributes Workshop, ECCV '14)

-- Dinesh Jayaraman, Anish Mittal, Anush Moorthy and Alan Bovik, Objective Quality Assessment of Multiply Distorted Images, Asilomar Conference on Signals and Systems, 2012 [Project Page] [pdf]
+- Dinesh Jayaraman, Anish Mittal, Anush Moorthy and Alan Bovik, Objective quality assessment of multiply distorted images, Asilomar Conference on Signals and Systems, Pacific Grove CA, October 2012 [Project Page] [pdf]

 - Dinesh Jayaraman, Tao Ma, Wei Sun, Oscar Nestares and Kalpana Seshadrinathan, Techniques for rectification of camera arrays (US patent application submitted November 2012)